openstack-archive/fuel-main/README.md

         create_release - upload a release json file to nailgun (see e.g. scripts/ci/sample-release.json)
-        deploy - invoked on a node to deploy; downloads and executes recipes install_cookbook - uploads cookbooks to nailgun admin API bootstrap/ - creating a bootstrap image for nodes (initrd, configuration files, packages etc) bootstrap2/ - same, another version?
+        deploy - invoked on a node to deploy; downloads and executes recipes install_cookbook - uploads cookbooks to nailgun admin API bootstrap/ - creating a bootstrap image (aka crowbar sledgehammer) for nodes (initrd, configuration files, packages etc) It needed to be refactored to use clear make without calling additional shell scripts. cookbooks/ - chef cookbooks to be used by nodes. agent/ - node agent.
-    ci\_with\_libvirt - libvirt-based CI tests
-    cookbooks/ - chef cookbooks to be used by nodes. agent/ - node agent.
 Sends ohai data to admin node. nailgun/ - nailgun server (not slave node!) others obvious
     devops/ - Mirantis CI framework, used by integration tests (./test/integration/).
 Installed on the master, not slave. gnupg/
-    iso2/ - creating a bootstrap ISO for nodes [TODO How does it differ from bootstrap/ and bootstrap2/ ?] lib/provision/cobbler - apparently unfinished
+    iso2/ - creating a main iso to install admin node (isobuild.sh is obsolete, but it is still convenient to use it from time to time to look how some things work), bootstrap images is included into main iso [TODO How does it differ from bootstrap/ and bootstrap2/ ?] nailgun/ - server
-    nailgun/ - server
         manage.py, run_tests.sh - django standard
         monitor.py - restart server when django conf files change